Nanguage/DLO-HIC-AnalysisTools/ReadMe.txt

 MaxReadsLength      Int         Max reads length when extract interaction reads (default    "20") Thread              Int         Number of threads    (default    "4") Step                String      assign  where start and end (default    "-")

+//if we set ReadsType "Short", we will align with "bwa aln",and if set "Long",we will align with "bwa mem"

 //Step include "LinkerFilter" "DivideLinker" "SeProcess" "Bed2BedPe" "BedPeProcess" "BedPe2Inter" "MakeMatrix"
 //If we want to run from "Bed2BedPe" to "MakeMatrix", we can set "Bed2BedPe - MakeMatrix"